weltenbummler123/incentives/README.md

 ## Contact

-If you have any feedback or questions, please email Caroline at c.graf@vu.nl or caroline.graf@posteo.de.
+If you have any feedback or questions, please email Caroline at c.graf@vu.nl.

 [1] European Commission.
 Eurobarometer 82.2 (2014).
 TNS opinion [producer].
 Cologne, Germany: GESIS Data Archive; 2018.